Sister of deceased Battlement Mesa man who went missing seeks closure

 “It’s a lack of communication.”

-But any potential civil claims submitted against Mesa Vista — including a claim for wrongful death — on behalf of Loya can only be made by either parents, a spouse, children or legal beneficiary of Lopez.
-As his sister, Loya is barred from submitting a claim.
+But, any potential civil claims submitted against Mesa Vista — including a claim for wrongful death — on behalf of Loya can only be made by either parents, a spouse, children or legal beneficiary of Lopez.
+As his sister, she is barred from submitting a claim.

 Basalt-based attorney Beth Klein is an expert on malpractice law.
-She told the Citizen Telegram on Friday that, statutorily, the state of Colorado does not allow siblings to sue a party for wrongful death claims.
+She told The Citizen Telegram on Friday that, statutorily, the state of Colorado does not allow siblings to sue a party for wrongful death claims.

-“Under our law, (Lopez’s) parents — or his children — have those rights,” Klein said.
+“Under our law, (Lopez’) parents — or his children — have those rights,” Klein said.
 “They’re the only people who have those rights.”

 Wrongful death claims can result in various damages and financial compensation being awarded to the party submitting the claim.
 While Loya can’t sue, Lopez does, however, have a stepdaughter.

 “The money is nothing,” Loya said.
-“I just want to let (Mesa Vista) know that they are at fault and that my brother is dead.”
+“I just want to let (Mesa Vista) know that they are at fault, and that my brother is dead.”

-In addition to reaching out to lawyers, Loya said she’s been in contact with Garfield County caseworker Elizbeth Hatcher, who represents the county’s Child Welfare and Adult Protective Services department.
+In addition to reaching out to lawyers, she said she’s been in contact with Garfield County caseworker Elizbeth Hatcher, who represents the county’s Child Welfare and Adult Protective Services department.

 Hatcher is not at liberty to confirm whether this local subdivision of the Colorado Department of Human Services has now opened an investigation on Mesa Vista for any potential mistreatment, nor can she confirm speaking with Loya.

-Hatcher did tell the Citizen Telegram, however, they generally open an investigation when a complaint of mistreatment is made in relation to anyone 18 or over and incapable of caring for themselves.
+Hatcher did tell The Citizen Telegram, however, they generally open an investigation when a complaint of mistreatment is made in relation to anyone 18 or over and incapable of caring for themselves.
 This encompasses accusations like physical or sexual abuse, exploitation and neglect.

 “It depends on what’s happening.
 It varies,” Hatcher said.
-“In home services, if they need to be in a facility; (and) if they need court intervention, to appoint someone as their guardian.”
+“In home services, if they need to be in a facility; (and) if they need court intervention, to appoint someone as their guardian.

 “We would try to connect people to legal services such as community resources and, maybe, private agencies, depending on social and financial status.”